github-education-resources/GitHubGraduation-2021/_data/sharath-bp/sharath-bp.md

 ---
 name: Sharath BP
 institution: Bangalore Institute of Technology
-quote: I am software developer interested in building stuff which helps us in making our life more fun, better and easier
+quote: Software developer interested in building stuff which makes our life more fun and better
 github_user: sharath-bp
 ---